 Old vs. New Appliances

 Appliances account for about 17% of your home energy consumption, with refrigerators, and clothes washers and dryers at the top of the consumption list.
-So, if you’ve got appliances that are more than 10 to 15 years old, they are probably using 70 to 90 percent more power than new models, and you can make a significant cut in energy use by replacing them.
+So, if you’ve got appliances that are more than 10 to 15 years old, they are probably using 70 to 90 percent more power than new models, and you can make a significant cut in electricity costs by replacing them.

-And because many retailers will take your old appliances and recycle them (as will some collectors, like 1-800-GotJunk), you don’t have to fear that your old model will be lying in a landfill for thousands of years.
+You don’t need to splurge and replace all the old appliances at once.
+Choose the worst offenders first.
+And if you’re worried about what to do with the old ones, many retailers will recycle them (as will some collectors, like 1-800-GotJunk), so you don’t have to fear that your old model will be lying in a landfill for thousands of years.
 Just ask a few questions before you buy.

 When you’re shopping for appliances, think of two price tags.
 The first one covers the purchase price—think of it as a down payment.
 The second price tag is the cost of operating the appliance during its lifetime.
 You’ll be paying on that second price tag every month with your utility bill for the next 10 to 20 years, depending on the appliance.

-To help you figure out whether an appliance is energy efficient, the federal government requires most appliances to display the bright yellow and black EnergyGuide label.
+To help you select products, the federal government requires most appliances to display a bright yellow and black EnergyGuide label.
 Although these labels will not tell you which appliance is the most efficient, they will tell you the annual energy consumption and operating cost for each appliance so you can compare them yourself.

 If you bought your house with appliances already in it, they might be the wrong size for your family or your space.
 For example, if your large refrigerator is almost always half empty, you’re paying to refrigerate space you’re not even using.

 Or if you had an air conditioner installed in a window when you moved in, the unit might be too big or too small to properly cool the square footage of the room.
 Replace incorrectly-sized appliances with models that fit your home and lifestyle.